Kyle Pitts Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Recent Performances

-- In last week's outing against the Lions, Pitts was targeted six times, totaling 102 yards on six receptions (averaging 17 yards per grab).
+- In last week's outing against the Lions, Pitts was targeted six times, picking up 102 yards on six receptions (averaging 17 yards per grab).

-- Pitts has racked up 240 yards during his last three games (80.0 receiving yards per game), hauling in 15 balls on 19 targets.
+- Over his last three outings, Pitts has put together 240 yards (on 15 grabs).

 Pitts' Atlanta Teammates